PolySync/rx/README.md

     - **Wildcard**

-        In order to match, a block element of the same type **may** appear in this position in the document, but is not necessary.
+        In order to match, a block element of the same type **may** appear in this position in the document but is not necessary.
 If the element does appear, it may contain any number of arbitrary internal elements.

 * `-""-`